-Joseph is burying his father.
+Joseph is burying his father, Jacob.

-Jacob was a man whom the Bible describes as a plain man.
-His brother Esau, the mighty cunning hunter was the son favored by Isaac, and yet Jacob had zeal for the blessings of the Lord Adonai.
+“Esau was a cunning hunter, a man of the field; and Jacob was a plain man, dwelling in tents” (Genesis 25:27) derives from תמם tâmam (Strong’s #8552). צדק tsâdhaq (Strong’s #6663) meaning “righteous.”
+His brother Esau, the mighty cunning hunter, was the son favored by Isaac, and yet Jacob had a zeal for the blessings of the Father.

 Joseph is burying his father Jacob, renamed Israel.
 Who are you burying?
 Who is in your life right now that is like Orpah, who told Naomi, “I’m going back to Moab, let Ruth go with you?
-Who is in your life right now who is controlling or toxic or just isn’t part of what The Father has planned for your future?
+Who is in your life right now who is controlling or toxic or isn’t part of what The Father has planned for your future?

-Joseph is burying his father Jacob.
+Joseph is burying his father, Jacob.
 It is bittersweet.
 When Jacob stood before Pharaoh, he spoke these words.

-“The days of the years of my pilgrimage are an hundred and thirty years: FEW AND EVIL have the days of the years of my life been.”
-Genesis 47:9 KJV.
+“The days of the years of my pilgrimage are an hundred and thirty years: FEW AND EVIL have the days of the years of my life been” (Genesis 47:9 KJV).

-Jacob, the man whose name became the name of a nation, “Israel” is now DEAD.
+Jacob, the man whose name became the name of a nation, “Israel,” is now DEAD.